Kaviyadharmaraj6369/AttendanceManagementSystem/README.md

 ## 📌 Project Overview

-The Attendance Management System is a full-stack web application developed to simplify student attendance management for educational institutions.
-It enables staff to manage attendance records, students to view their attendance details, apply for leave, and receive notifications through a user-friendly interface.
+The Attendance Management System is a full-stack web application developed using **Spring Boot**, **MySQL**, **HTML**, **CSS**, and **JavaScript**.
+It helps educational institutions automate attendance management by reducing manual work and providing an efficient platform for both students and staff.

-The application is built using Spring Boot for the backend, MySQL as the database, and HTML, CSS, and JavaScript for the frontend.
+Students can view their attendance, apply for leave, receive announcements and notifications, while staff can manage student records, mark attendance, review leave requests, and generate attendance reports.

 ---

+## 🎯 Objective

+The main objective of this project is to automate attendance management, improve accuracy, reduce paperwork, and provide an easy-to-use system for students and staff.

+---

 ## 🚀 Features

-### Student
+### 👨‍🎓 Student Module
-- Student Registration

 - Student Login
 - View Attendance
+- View Attendance Reports
 - Apply for Leave
 - View Notifications
 - View Announcements
-- Update Profile
+- View Student Profile

-### Staff
+### 👨‍🏫 Staff Module

 - Staff Login
 - Manage Student Records
-- Mark Attendance
+- Mark Student Attendance
 - View Attendance Reports
-- Manage Leave Applications
+- Approve or Reject Leave Applications
 - Post Announcements
 - Send Notifications
 - View Login Logs